tuub/oagreenservice/1-1_doiRA_crossref.md

 ### CR_ISSN_ALL

-* Es wird eine neue Spalte angelegt, in der alle in Crossref vorhanden ISSN-Angaben gespeichert werden.
+* Es wird eine neue Spalte angelegt, in der alle in Crossref vorhandenen ISSN-Angaben gespeichert werden.

 **CR** -> Edit column -> Add column based on this column -> **CR_ISSN_ALL**